MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/ssm.md

     - Patches in Patch Manager
     - Associations in State Manager
 - Compliance data can be aggregated across multiple accounts/regions by syncing data to an S3 bucket using Resource Data Sync.
 This data can be analyzed by Athena and QuickSight
-- Compliance can be sent do Security Hub
+- Compliance info can be sent to Security Hub

 ## SSM OpsCenter

 - Allows us to view, investigate and remediate issues in one place (we don't need to navigate across different AWS services)
-- Contains: security issues, performance issues (example DynamoDB throttle), failures (example ASG failed to launch an instance)
+- Contains: security issues, performance issues (eg. DynamoDB throttle), failures (eg. ASG failed to launch an instance)
 - The goal of OpsCenter is to reduce the meantime to resolve issues
 - OpsCenter contains **OpsItems**:
     - Operational issues or interruptions that need investigation and remediation
     - These can be events, resources, AWS Config changes, CloudTrail logs, etc.
     - Provides recommended Runbooks to resolve issues
-- Supports both EC2 instances and on-premises managed nodes
+- Supports both EC2 instances and on-premise managed nodes